 The solution: get to know sleep by heart

 The physiological interconnections between the central nervous system and the autonomic nervous system, specifically autonomic cardiovascular control (at the sinus node level – the natural built-in cardiac pacemaker) allow the uncovering of information concerning sleep structure based on noninvasive analysis of the heart rate variability, as detected from the electrocardiogram.
 Moreover, morphological changes in the cardiac electrical complex occur during respiratory cycles and body position changes.
 The subtle changes in the electrical signal can now be quantified to produce a sound respiratory signal and body position data.
 Power spectral analysis of instantaneous heart rate fluctuations reveals three components: high frequency, low frequency, and very low frequency, which are correlates of autonomic nervous system function.
 Novel techniques of time frequency decomposition of these fluctuations allow quantitative evaluation of transient physiological phenomena as they occur during sleep or wakefulness.
 These components display differential profiles in the different sleep stages, allowing for classification of sleep stages from the electrocardiogram.
 Based on these simple and well-known facts, we are employing a sophisticated algorithm, the HC1000P from Hypnocore Ltd., which permits conducting a sleep study based on a single ECG channel.
 Data recorded from this channel can be automatically scored to obtain information on sleep architecture and efficiency, arousals, autonomic nervous function and respiratory function during sleep.
 The addition of noninvasive monitoring of oxygen blood saturation made it possible to diagnose very accurately and reliably Obstructive Sleep Apnea.
 Thus the HC1000P provides a powerful new tool for evaluation of sleep in general, and sleep apnea diagnosis in particular.
 The performance of this new software has been clinically validated.
-The software is ready for practical use.
+The software is already used.

 Subjective Measures of Sleepiness